 Read the Bridge Bulletin online

 For several years it has been possible to read the Bridge Bulletin online from the MyACBL portal.
 But you are out of luck if you have a device like the Apple iPad that doesn’t run Adobe Flash.
 And quickly flipping through months of a single feature, e.g. The Real Deal, is very tedious.
+Searching more than one issue at a time is impossible.
 The new experimental Bridge Bulletin viewer addresses these issues.
 Give it a try.

 Looking for Soledad Club results instead?

 *Revised Sunday at 10:30 pm: An incorrect +1470 on board 5 for Johnson-Busby vs. Pottenger-Hartman was corrected to +140.
 Revised again Monday at 3 pm (board 9).
 This revision undoes the swap of the 2nd and 3rd place overall winners resulting from the first revision.

 What is the worth of AKQxxx? — a geeky tale of probability and simulation.